femfataal/FMP/prototype.md

+## Entry 24/10/2023 -realization ##

+So Shahrom, Max and Rilla helped me out a lot by explaining the inner workings of it all and what I can best do in order to make this work:

+So I got very stuck on the realization part, as I didn't know how to code and there would be inbetween, 2^5=32 and 5^5=3125 variation based on the slider idea, all with a certain personality tied to it.
+Essentially way too much.

+What I want is to design a front end with a method of calling GPT over the web.
+Therefore, mobile design should be left to rest for nowand I should focus on making a working webpage first.
+Since ky skills in HTML and CSS are basic and incredibly dusty and my skill in JS basically non-existent.
+I will probably have to use libraries to bear the main load of the prototyping.
+I was recommended: React, React Native, Angular, Svelte, NextJS, and Nest JS.
+The can function as a foundation for the webpage and will save me time and effort.
+As for the realization this will mean that I should look into React Native and look for tools that would turn a Figma file into code/React Native.

+As for the concept having to set different personalities will probably make it harder to code.
+While having only one set personality would be hard to arguea s to go for which personality exactly.
+I'm kinda of stuck on this..

 ## etnry 21/10/2023 ##

 Okay so Max adviced to maybe do one type personality, like Rilla said and base that on the average personality of the people I ask.
 THat way I would only  have to mae 1 prototype/chatbot.
 WHich would narrow things down quite a lot.
 I should also ask Shahrom and Rachel on their opinions.
 I could ask Miriam for a relieable questionaire.